nodenstuff/nodejs-starter/README.md

-# MyIRC
+# nodejs-starter

-A web based irc client using hook.io
+A nodejs-starter package